 Production – geared up for perfection

-The toolmaking shop, which has won multiple awards, supplies both Audi and other Volkswagen Group brands with metal-forming tools and assembly-line systems.
+The in-house toolmaking department, which has won multiple awards, supplies both Audi and other Volkswagen Group brands with metal-forming tools and assembly-line systems.
 In addition to the production line, which has its own press shop, the plant includes a body shop, a paint shop and an assembly line.
 Cycle, flow, pull and perfection are the key principles of the Audi Production System (APS) – one of the most flexible and efficient production systems in the automotive industry.
 The production and assembly lines have already received the “Automotive Lean Production Award” on several occasions.
 The new logistics concept is designed to optimise the materials flow even further in future.
 Together with a range of ergonomic improvements, this contributes to one of the guiding principles of Audi’s production strategy: “The focus is on the person”.

 Consummate workmanship, outstanding design and uncompromising reliability: attributes associated with the Audi brand worldwide.
 The ADAC has also recognised these characteristics and selected the Audi A3 built in Ingolstadt as the winner of the “Yellow Angel” award in the “Quality” category in 2013.
 The vehicle beat off a field of 52 models.Quality is not an abstract maxim at Audi, but an end-to-end principle that stems from the corporate culture.
 At the Ingolstadt headquarters, over 2,000 employees are responsible for quality assurance at all Audi plants worldwide.
 From development, vehicle manufacturing to dealership support, the hallmark high standard of quality is ensured across the board.
 The specialist magazine “auto motor und sport” has also acknowledged these attributes, awarding Audi first place in its 2013 quality report, as it had done the previous year.